-Scalable Interactive Model of and Off-World Community
+How do we build a Scalable Interactive Model of an Off-World Community?

-Habitat Architect and 3D Artist
+Habitat architect and 3D artist